 Our law firm has over 20 years of experience helping accident victims and their families.
-During this time, we’ve obtained over $1 billion in compensation for our clients.
-Our team brings the power of the “Strong Arm” to every case.
-Call or contact us online to learn your rights during a free consultation.
+We’ve obtained over $1 billion in compensation for our clients.
+We work on a contingency fee basis, so there is no fee unless we win the case.
+Call or contact a Macon personal injury lawyer online to learn your rights during a free consultation.

 Common wrongful death cases include: